Plasma Cleaning of LCLS-II-HE verification cryomodule cavities: Data analysis and discussion

-The plots just discussed from Fig. \ref{fig:CAV4plots} all report data collected during the first run of plasma processing applied to CAV4.
-All the four plasma processed cavities showed an initial peak in carbon-related signals on the RGA when the plasma was ignited for the first time inside the cavity and moved to cell $\#$ 9.
-Only CAV1 showed additional peaks in cell $\#$ 1, 4 and 5, and also a small peak in cell $\#$ 9 during the second pass of plasma cleaning.
-In all cases, the carbon-related peaks quickly decreased back to background level.
-The plasma was accidentally ignited in the HOM of CAV4 and CAV8.
-In both cases, the HOM ignition only lasted few seconds and only happened once.
-In both cavities, at the second attempt the glow discharge was successfully ignited inside the cavity RF volume by carefully tuning the RF driving frequency to match the HOM1 optimal coupling to the 2D-1 mode.
-The plasma processing method for LCLS-II cavities uses higher order modes, which has the advantage of offering good coupling even at room temperature allowing to ignite the plasma with few dozens of watts and then maintaining it on with only $5-\SI{10}{\watt}$.
+The plots discussed in Fig. \ref{fig:CAV4plots} all report data collected during the first run of plasma processing applied to CAV4.
+All four plasma-processed cavities showed an initial peak in carbon-related signals on the RGA when the plasma was ignited for the first time inside the cavity and moved to cell $\#$ 9.
+Only CAV1 showed additional peaks in cell $\#$ 1, 4 and 5 and a small peak in cell $\#$ 9 during the second pass of plasma cleaning.
+In all cases, the carbon-related peaks quickly decreased back to the background level.
+The plasma was accidentally ignited in the HOMs of CAV4 and CAV8.
+In both cases, the HOM ignition lasted only a few seconds and only occurred once.
+In both cavities, during the second attempt, the glow discharge was successfully ignited inside the cavity RF volume by carefully tuning the RF driving frequency to match the HOM1 optimal coupling to the 2D-1 mode.
+The plasma processing method for LCLS-II cavities uses higher order modes, which confers the advantage of offering good coupling even at room temperature, making it possible to ignite the plasma with a few ten of watts and to then maintain it with only $5-\SI{10}{\watt}$.
 On the other hand, contrary to the fundamental pass-band, the HOMs are not tuned.
-The HOM couplers are only tuned so that their notch filter rejects the fundamental mode.
-This lack of higher order modes tuning implies that the frequencies of each higher order mode, the splittings in dipole modes and the coupling to the HOM antennas varies from cavity to cavity.
+The HOM couplers are only tuned so that their notch filters reject the fundamental mode.
+This lack of tuning of higher order modes implies that the frequencies of each higher order mode, the splittings in dipole modes and the couplings to the HOM antennas vary from cavity to cavity.
 In the four cavities processed in the vCM, different configurations of degenerate dipole splittings were found, as shown in Fig. \ref{fig:S21par}.
-Measurements of the $S_{11}$ and $S_{22}$ parameters for the HOMs allowed to identify the exact frequency to forward to each cavity to successfully ignite the plasma in the central cell using always mode 2D-1.
+Measurements of the $S_{11}$ and $S_{22}$ parameters for the HOMs allowed us to identify the exact frequency to send in input to each cavity to successfully ignite the plasma in the central cell using mode 2D-1.
 This, along with the work conducted during the R$\&$D phase, demonstrated that the ignition of the plasma through the HOM is a robust method that guarantees successful ignition and control of the glow discharge inside the cavity RF volume.